Thirteen Senses: History

 The band spent much of the latter part of 2005 and early 2006 in the recording studio, working on their next album, Contact.
 It was released on 2 April 2007.
 It was originally planned to be released in February 2007 but after playing three pre-album gigs at The Luminaire in London (on the thirteenth of the months of October, November and December), the band produced new tracks.
 "Talking to Sirens", one of the new tracks from Contact, was only played at the last gig.
 Due to the new album release date, their UK tour was rescheduled for March.

-On 28 August 2007 Thirteen Senses announced through their website that they had begun recording their third album, and between April–July 2008 they previewed samples of 8 demo recordings on their MySpace page.
+On 28 August 2007 Thirteen Senses announced through their website that they had begun recording their third album, and between April–July 2008 they previewed samples of 8 demo recordings on their Myspace page.
 After several months without official contact from the band, on 28 May 2009, Brendon James announced that their third studio album was close to completion and it would, "all being well, be released within the next 2–3 months".

 On 16 March 2010 the band made their third album Crystal Sounds available to stream on their website, thirteensenses.com.
 A day later they announced this on their MySpace page and said the album would be available to stream "for a limited time".
 The physical version of Crystal Sounds was released on 21 February 2011 with four tracks not featured on the early release.

 On 27 February 2013, the band announced via Facebook and Twitter that "work on a new album is reaching its conclusion... more news coming soon...!"

 On 6 February 2014, the band announced via Facebook and Twitter that their fourth album A Strange Encounter would be released on 5 May 2014.

+On 24 June 2024, the band announced via Facebook and Twitter (now also known as X) that their fifth album The Bound and the Infinite would be released on 9 August 2024.